Happyr/developer.happyr.com/_posts/2018-04-09-middleware-event.md

 }
 {% endhighlight %}

-Now we have successfully added age and address to the specific event data before it gets passed on to another application.
+Now we have successfully added age and address to the event data before it gets passed on to another application.

 ## The middleware
 Down below you can see the entire middleware class.